MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 Step 2: Preserve existing systems

-- Disable all privileged user accounts except for a small number of accounts used by your admins to assist in resetting the integrity of your AD DS infrastructure.
+- Disable all privileged user accounts except for a small number of accounts used by your admins to help resetting the integrity of your AD DS infrastructure.
 If you believe a user account is compromised, disable it immediately.
 - Isolate compromised systems from the network, but don't turn them off.
 - Isolate at least one (and ideally two) known good domain controller in every domain.
 Either disconnect them from the network or turn them off to prevent the spread of ransomware to critical systems, prioritizing identity as the most vulnerable attack vector.
-If all your domain controllers are virtual, ensure that the virtualization platform's system and data drives are backed up to offline external media that isn't connected to the network, in case the virtualization platform itself is compromised.
+If all your domain controllers are virtual, ensure the virtualization platform's system and data drives are backed up to offline external media that isn't connected to the network.
 - Isolate critical known good application servers, such as SAP, configuration management database (CMDB), billing, and accounting systems.

 These two steps can be taken concurrently as new threat vectors are discovered.
-Disable those threat vectors and then try to find a known uncompromised system to isolate from the network.
+To isolate the threat from the network, disable those threat vectors and then look for a known uncompromised system.

 Other tactical containment actions include:

 - [Reset the krbtgt password](/windows-server/identity/ad-ds/manage/ad-forest-recovery-resetting-the-krbtgt-password) twice in rapid succession.
 Consider using a [scripted, repeatable process](https://github.com/microsoft/New-KrbtgtKeys.ps1).
 This script lets you reset the krbtgt account password and related keys while minimizing the likelihood of Kerberos authentication issues.
-To minimize issues, the krbtgt lifetime can be reduced one or more times prior to the first password reset to quickly complete these steps.
-Note that all domain controllers you plan to keep in your environment must be online.
+To minimize issues, the krbtgt lifetime can be reduced one or more times before the first password reset to quickly complete these steps.
+All domain controllers you plan to keep in your environment must be online.

 - Deploy a Group Policy to the entire domain(s) that prevents privileged sign in (Domain Admins) to anything but domain controllers and privileged administrative-only workstations (if any).

 - Install all missing security updates for operating systems and applications.
-Every missing update is a potential threat vector that ransomware actors can quickly identify and leverage.
+Every missing update is a potential threat vector that ransomware actors can quickly identify and use.
 Microsoft Defender for Endpoint's [Threat and Vulnerability Management](/microsoft-365/security/defender-endpoint/next-gen-threat-and-vuln-mgt) provides an easy way to see exactly what is missing as well as the impact of missing updates.

   - For Windows 10 (or higher) devices, confirm that the current version (or n-1) is running on every device.